Perennial Garden Ideas That Come Back Every Year and Get More Beautiful Each Time

 Weed Control

-Constant weeding pushed me to rethink spacing and coverage.
-I use perennials that spread just enough to shade the soil.
-When ground stays covered, weeds lose strength.
+Constant weeding pushed me to rethink spacing.
+I use perennials that spread just enough to shade the soil — when ground stays covered, weeds lose.

-You spend less time pulling and more time enjoying.
-If weeds keep winning, bare soil is the reason.
-Let plants do the work for you.
+More time enjoying, less time pulling.
+If weeds keep winning, bare soil is usually the reason.
+Let your plants do the work instead of fighting it yourself every weekend.

 Seasonal Intent